You are listening to the Sean Hannity Radio Show Podcast.

 You own the experiment.

-Uh you you can't experiment and then come to us and say, oh, gee, that didn't work.
+You can't experiment and then come to us and say, oh, gee, that didn't work.

-I mean, Vermont tried to go single payer, they found they could not afford it.
+I mean, Vermont tried to go single-payer.

-California tried to go single payer, they found it would take twice the budget, the entire state California budget.
+They found it would take twice the budget, the entire state California budget.

-It would take twice that budget to pay for a single payer system.
+It would take twice that budget to pay for a single-payer system.

 And they just collapsed.